-The Year 2009 Growth Goal Report (Exhibit B) provides a discussion of a series of factors important in establishing the annual growth goal for the County.
+The Year 2010 Growth Goal Report (Exhibit B) provides a discussion of a series of factors important in establishing the annual growth goal for the County.
 The report contains a number of findings including the following:

-Population Trends: The State Department of Finance (DOF) estimates that during last year (2007), the County's unincorporated population increased at a rate of 1.17% per year.
-This rate is higher than the 2007 adopted percent growth goal of 0.50% per year, and also higher than the rate for 2006 (0.23%).
-By comparison, the County as a whole grew at an annual rate of 1.15% in 2007, and the state grew at 1.30%.
-However, despite a 2007 population growth rate (1.17%) that was more than double the 2007 growth goal set by the County (0.5%), the building permit allocation derived from that growth goal was more than sufficient to house that population increase (i.e., only 149 permits out of the 256 permits available were allocated).
-This discrepancy is likely due to an uptick in the number of persons per household in 2007.
+Population Trends: The State Department of Finance (DOF) estimates that during last year (2008), the County's unincorporated population increased at a rate of 0.99% per year.
+This rate is higher than the 2008 adopted percent growth goal of 0.50% per year, but is comparable to the rate for 2007 (1.04%).
+Despite this, the building permit allocation derived from the 0.5% growth goal in 2008 was more than sufficient to house that population increase (i.e., only 32 permits out of the 257 permits available were allocated).
+This discrepancy is likely due to an increase in the number of persons per household in 2008.
+By comparison, the County as a whole grew at an annual rate of 1.07% in 2008, and the State grew at 1.08%.